 Consolidating Services Through the Cloud and SaaS

 Using cloud and SaaS tools is also an important part of your server consolidation plan.
 SmartFile’s cloud file sharing and storage and developer products offer unique ways to push tasks and storage out of your office.

 These tools let you move storage and processing power off your grid.
-Even if you’re not openly using cloud products for file sharing, it pushes processing power off your network, letting you save those resources for more important tasks that you can use a virtualized or dedicated server for.
-There are also savings with regards to operational costs of upkeep and electricity by moving these items off your infrastructure.
+Even if you’re not openly using cloud products for file sharing, it pushes processing power off your network, saving those resources for more important tasks for which you can use a virtualized or dedicated server.
+There are also savings regarding operational costs of upkeep and electricity by moving these items off your infrastructure.

-Sam Baskar said you can use products like SmartFile.
-It’s a “cloud vendor from whom you can subscribe compute and storage power and use them as if they are utility company.”
+Seasoned software engineer Sam Baskar said you could use products like SmartFile for reliable consolidation.
+It’s a “cloud vendor from whom you can subscribe to compute and storage power and use them as if they are a utility company.”

 Gary Feldman also had some thoughts on transitioning this way: